ImogenWren/SBC_Testing/README.md

 - All SBCs are plugged into a LAN via network switches
 - Enable SSH On all SBCs
 - Ensure data-dump-test Cronjobs set up as below.
+- All Files and Scripts used to setup, run and gather data for tests found in data-dump-test directory.

+Step 1: Copy files across using script from linux machine Step 2: Log into remote machine and run script to install crontab step 3: make sure crontab runs test log python script on test supervisor step 4: cat testLog.log and look for non-responsive clients

 ## Data Dump Test